-Read the assigned Ebook chapters in Public Speaking for College & Career, 10TH edition by Hamilton Gregory in each week's folder.
+Read the assigned Ebook chapters in Public Speaking for College & Career, 11TH edition by Hamilton Gregory in each weeks folder.
 You are required to watch video clips, read supplementary articles and complete assignments found in the chapter folder.
 These resources are your only form of instruction in this course.
-As you click on the folder for any certain week's assignments, you may be taken to the McGraw Hill CONNECT website to view supplemental resources or complete assignments.
+As you click on the folder for any certain weeks's assignements, you may be taken to the McGraw Hill CONNECT website to view supplemental resources or complete assignments.
 After you have completed them, you will automatically be taken back to NTCC Blackboard.
 You are provided with printable transcripts for all CONNECT video clips.